Welcome to DPNet!

 DPNet is an electronic mailing list that has opened communication among those with a common interest – Developmental Psychology!
 It is used to share information about upcoming conferences and symposia, funding opportunities, new colleagues, and job openings.
 As a networking tool, DPNet can also be useful for finding colleagues with similar research interests and for sharing ideas about teaching and research.

 DPNet was conceived and administered by Jeff Bisanz, at the University of Alberta from 1996 to 2013.
-Click here to see the appreciation expressed to Jeff from DPNet members at the time of the list’s transition.
-As of November 2013, DPNet is hosted and administered by the Pickering Centre for Research in Human Development at Carleton University.
-We currently have over 500 subscribers from across Canada and abroad, including professors, practitioners, and graduate students.
+DPNet is currently hosted and administered by the Pickering Centre for Research in Human Development at Carleton University.
+We have over 700 subscribers from across Canada and abroad, including professors, practitioners, and graduate students.